 East of Tower Street, the development is proposed to have trunk sewers along the north-south collector road up to the intersection with Second Line that will convey the wastewater through a trunk main proposed along the east-west collector road from the intersection with Scotland Street to Tower Street.
 All wastewater will flow from the east half of the Study Area across Tower Street and north to proposed SPS 1.
-The preliminary routing of the internal sewers is shown on Drawing SAN-1 in Appendix D.

 Smaller diameter sanitary sewers will be looped throughout the development parcels.
-The alignment and sizing of these sewers will be determined with detailed development proposals.
+The alignment and sizing of these sewers will be determined as part of the detailed development proposals.